Your browser does not support iframes.

-Uni-GAUGE Syllabus 2018 - ERA foundation, the exam conducting body has Uni-GAUGE 2018 syllabus for Physics, Chemistry and Mathematics.
-Candidates who are applying for the entrance exam must refer the syllabus of Uni-GAUGE 2018 to be able to prepare better.
-The questions in the entrance exam will be asked from the existing syllabus of class XI & XII or any equivalent exam.
-But, it is still important for candidates to refer to Uni-GAUGE syllabus 2018 as it is officially announced by the authorities and it also contains the topics and sub-topics of the subjects of the exam - Physics, Chemistry and Mathematics.
-The Uni-GAUGE 2018 syllabus can be divided by candidates according to their convenience while preparing for the exam, in which, they will be required to answer 180 questions.
+Uni-GAUGE Syllabus 2018 - ERA foundation, the exam conducting body released Uni-GAUGE 2018 syllabus for Physics, Chemistry and Mathematics.
+Candidates who applied for the entrance exam need to refer the syllabus of Uni-GAUGE 2018 to prepare in a better way.
+The questions in the entrance exam were asked from the existing syllabus of class XI & XII or any equivalent exam.
+But, it was still important for candidates to refer to Uni-GAUGE syllabus 2018 as it was officially announced by the authorities and it also contained the topics and sub-topics of the subjects of the exam - Physics, Chemistry and Mathematics.
+The Uni-GAUGE 2018 syllabus was divided by candidates according to their convenience while preparing for the exam, in which, they were required to answer 180 questions.
 Candidates must know that for every correct answer in Uni-GAUGE, 1 mark will be awarded and there will be no negative marking for wrong answers in the exam.
 The complete syllabus of Uni-GAUGE 2018 can be checked by candidates from the full article given below.

 Uni-GAUGE Syllabus for Physics (Class XI)

 Physics - scope and excitement; nature of physical laws; Physics, technology and society, Need for measurement: Units of measurement; systems of units; SI units, fundamental and derived units.
 Length, mass and time measurements; accuracy and precision of measuring instruments; errors in measurement; significant figures, Dimensions of physical quantities, dimensional analysis and its applications.